moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 ### Course settings icon

 The course settings icon will now be displayed on all sites that renders the course header.
 This improves the accessibility to those settings as there is not a onmipresent block anymore.

-### Course edit button

-We added the course edit on / off button to the course header again like it was displayed before theme_boost for faster accessibility.

 ### Back to top button